-(Referred to in paragraph 2 under 'Reports on Other Legal and Regulatory Requirements' section of our report
+(Referred to in paragraph 2 under 'Reports on Other Legal and Regulatory Requirements' section of our report of even date)

-- b.
+- (i) In respect of its plant, property and equipment: - a.
+The Company has maintained proper records showing full particulars, including quantitative details and situation of the plant, property and equipment. - b.
 The plant, property and equipment were physically verified during the year by the Management in accordance with a regular programme of verification which, in our opinion, provides for physical verification of all the plant, property and equipment at reasonable intervals.
 According to the information and explanation given to us, no material discrepancies were noticed on such verification. - c.
-According to the information and explanations given to us, the Company has constructed buildings on land taken on lease and the lease agreements are in the name of the Company. - (ii) As explained to us, the inventories were physically verified during the year by the management at reasonable intervals and no material discrepancies were noticed on physical verification. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+According to the information and explanations given to us, the Company has constructed buildings on land taken on lease and the lease agreements are in the name of the Company. - (ii) As explained to us, the inventories were physically verified during the year by the management at reasonable intervals and no material discrepancies were noticed on physical verification.

-- (iv) The Company has not granted any loans, made investments or provided guarantees and hence reporting under clause (iv) of the CARO 2016 is not applicable. - (v) According to the information and explanations given to us, the Company has not accepted any deposits from the public.
+- (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - (iv) The Company has not granted any loans, made investments or provided guarantees and hence reporting under clause (iv) of the CARO 2016 is not applicable. - (v) According to the information and explanations given to us, the Company has not accepted any deposits from the public.
 Therefore, the provisions of clause 3(v) of the CARO 2016 is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause (vi) of CARO 2016 is not applicable. - (vii) According to the information and explanations given to us, in respect of statutory dues: - a.
-The Company has generally been regular in depositing undisputed statutory dues including Provident Fund, Employees State Insurance, Income Tax, Goods and Services Tax, Cess and other material statutory dues applicable to it with the appropriate authorities.
-The operations of the Company during the year did not give rise to any liability for Customs Duty and Excise Duty. - b.
-There are no undisputed amounts payable in respect of Provident Fund, Investor Education and Protection Fund, Employees State Insurance, Income Tax, Goods and Services Tax, Cess and other material statutory dues in arrears as at 31 March, 2021 for a period of more than six months from the date they became payable. - Details of dues of Income-tax, which have not been deposited as on 31 March, 2021 on account of disputes are given below:
+The Company has generally been regular in depositing undisputed statutory dues including Provident Fund, Employees State Insurance, Income Tax, Goods and b.
+There are no undisputed amounts payable in respect of Provident Fund, Investor Education and Protection Fund, Employees State Insurance, Income Tax, Goods and Services Tax, Cess and other material statutory dues in arrears as at 31 March, 2021 for a period of more than six months from the date they became payable.